 - Coconut Whipped Cream

-- 1 Tbsp of Cointreau or 1/4 tsp orange flavoring
+- Add to the prepared Coconut Whipped cream 1 Tbsp of Cointreau or one tablespoon of orange juice

 - Step 1 Crust:

 - Step 2 Prepare an 8″ springform pan by greasing with butter and set aside.
 Turn the oven to 350 degrees.

 - Step 3 Slice the cold butter into spoon half-inch pieces.

 - Step 4 In a food processor, blend all the ingredients for the crust, adding the cold butter pieces one at a time.

 - Step 5 When all is incorporated, you should have a semi-stiff ball of dough.